 Paying tribute to Humayun Ahmed and some of his iconic characters

-On Humayun Ahmed's 10th death anniversary today, we share a heartfelt tribute to the maestro, penned many years ago.
-The tribute, still as relevant as it was back then, points out the immensity of love and affection that we hold for the 'magician of words'.
+Today, we share a heartfelt tribute to the maestro, Humayun Ahmed penned many years ago.
+The tribute, still as relevant as it was back then, points out the immensity of love and affection that we hold for the 'magician of words.'
+Rest in peace, sir.

 The first few lines caught my attention.
 The day was then reserved for reading the book, and by evening, an enigmatic writer had no clue that he had won yet another heart.